GETTING STARTED

 Basic Welding Theory & Blueprint Reading with Diagram

 This 30 hour module is classroom held instruction and provides an introduction to the different welding processes that is not covered while on the shop floor.
 Within the classroom setting the theory portion will cover S.M.A.W., F.C.A.W., M.C.A.W., G.M.A.W., G.T.A.W., oxy-acetylene, cutting and gouging.
 In addition basic blueprint reading and diagram drawing is taught.
-With a goal of providing individual attention, classroom size does not exceed 10 people and is held at some point during the program.
-Testing consist of various multiple choice tests and a completed diagram where the applicant needs a combined average of 70% or higher to pass.
+With a goal of providing individual attention, classroom size does not exceed 10 students and is held at some point during the program.
+Testing consist of various multiple choice tests and a completed diagram where the student needs a combined average of 70% or higher to pass.

 Health & Safety for Welders